Unice-SIL/easyappointments-authentication/readme.md

 By default BasicAuthentication and DbUserProvider is installed and used, but you can install or develop other authentications mode and users providers.

 ### DISCLAIMER
-I developed and tested this plugin with easyappointments 1.2.1, I can't guarantee it will work with an other version.
+I developed and tested this plugin with easyappointments 1.2.1, I can't guarantee it will work with another version.

 ### INSTALLATION
 Put files in your easyappointments directory.